Skip to main content

 Pricing and credit exposure

-Replit pricing runs from a free Starter plan to $20/month for Core and $100/month for Pro.
-Annual billing lowers the listed monthly rate for paid plans.
+Replit offers Starter, Core, and Pro plans.
+Annual billing lowers the listed monthly rate for the paid tiers.

 Credits on Core and Pro are used for AI usage, compute, and deployments.
 Heavy AI Agent work or higher-traffic deployments can use credits faster than the base subscription price suggests.